bitcoincore-dev/bitcoin-2001-863168-294116-d812cf1189/doc/assumeutxo.md

 ### Background chainstate hits snapshot base block

-Once the tip of the background chainstate hits the base block of the snapshot chainstate, we stop use of the background chainstate by setting `m_stop_use` (not yet committed - see #15606), in `CompleteSnapshotValidation()`, which is checked in `ActivateBestChain()`).
+Once the tip of the background chainstate hits the base block of the snapshot chainstate, we stop use of the background chainstate by setting `m_stop_use`, in `CompleteSnapshotValidation()`, which is checked in `ActivateBestChain()`).
 We hash the background chainstate's UTXO set contents and ensure it matches the compiled value in `CMainParams::m_assumeutxo_data`.

-The background chainstate data lingers on disk until shutdown, when in `ChainstateManager::Reset()`, the background chainstate is cleaned up with `ValidatedSnapshotShutdownCleanup()`, which renames the `chainstate_[hash]` datadir as `chainstate`.
+The background chainstate data lingers on disk until subsequent initialization (after a shutdown), when in `LoadChainstate()`, the background chainstate is cleaned up with `validatedSnapshotCleanup()`, which renames the `chainstate_snapshot` datadir as `chainstate` and removes the now unnecessary background chainstate data.

 |    |    |
 | ---------- | ----------- |
 | number of chainstates | 2 (ibd has `m_stop_use=true`) |
 | active chainstate | snapshot |

-**Failure consideration:** if bitcoind unexpectedly halts after `m_stop_use` is set on the background chainstate but before `CompleteSnapshotValidation()` can finish, the need to complete snapshot validation will be detected on subsequent init by `ChainstateManager::CheckForUncleanShutdown()`.

 ### Bitcoind restarts sometime after snapshot validation has completed